 Holiday parties are a great way to meet and mingle, and enjoy the spirit of the season.
-And as a Fred Astaire Franchised Dance Studios student, if you choose to host a holiday party, you’ll want it to be a memorable dance party.
+And if you choose to host a holiday party, you’ll want it to be a memorable dance party.
 We salute that as a noble goal, and we’re here to help you achieve exactly that.
 Whether your party is an annual tradition or a one-time event, you want to do it up right and make it a highlight of the holiday season.

 - Let’s mix it up.
 Invite a variety of people, preferably those who like to dance.
 Remember, we said dance party, not “stand around party.”